Product

 • Streamlining the risk assessment methodology's applicability for different risk categories

-There are two core assessment methods, but the most well-known and commonly used method for assessing risk is the qualitative approach, relying on the judgment and expertise of the assessor.
+There are several assessment methods, but the most well-known and commonly used method for assessing risk is the qualitative approach, relying on the judgment and expertise of the assessor.
 Seeking best practice guidance to reach their decisions, they will often use their own experience combined with consulting others when carrying out the assessment.

 A simple formula for this method can be summarized into: